Can You Really Get Sick from Eating Raw Cookie Dough?

 Though much rarer, flour can also be contaminated with E. coli bacteria.
 As wheat grows in fields, it can come into contact with pathogens that stick around throughout the milling process.
 Though plenty of other things we eat, like broccoli and strawberries, are grown in fields, people are better educated about the dangers of eating raw produce.
 Produce is also grown and processed with the assumption that humans will eat it raw and in large amounts.

-The dough might sound delicious, but there’s nothing like the joy of biting into a warm, gooey cookie.
+Homemade edible cookie dough is pretty delicious, but there’s nothing like the joy of biting into a warm, gooey cookie.
 We’re a little obsessed with these chocolate chip ones, but any of these delights will do.